 - If the principal employer is not one individual, the organization must be at least 50% owned by those who have the nationality of the treaty country

 - Meet the definition of "employee" according to law

 - Engage in duties of a supervisory or executive nature, or have special qualifications

 A treaty investor or employee may only work in the activity for which they were approved at the time the classification was granted.

 Visa reciprocity must be checked for each country that participates in the E-2 Treaty Visa program.
-Visas are typically valid for three months to five years long , and are able to receive a two-year extension as long as you maintain the necessary qualifications.
+E-2 Visas are typically valid for three months to five years long , and are able to receive a two-year extension as long as you maintain the necessary qualifications.